beejjorgensen/bgc/src/bgc_part_0100.md

 There are a lot of compilers out there, and virtually all of them will work for this book.
 And for those not in the know, a C++ compiler will compile C most code, so it'll work for the purposes of this guide.
-Some of the compilers I am familiar with are the following:

 ## Official Homepage